 The two volcanoes are Concepción and Maderas.
 Concepción is a symmetrical cone and is still active.
 It rose in the early Holocene Epoch and, through continual eruptions, now reaches an altitude of 5,282 ft.
 (1,610 m), making Ometepe Island also the world’s highest lake island.

-Concepción has the most perfect volcano cone form in all of Central America.
+Concepción has the most nearly perfect volcano cone form in all of Central America.
 Although it went through a long quiet period, on December 8, 1880, Concepcion erupted yet again.
 The eruption was extensive, and the volcano remained active for a whole year.

 More eruptions followed in 1883, 1889, 1902, 1907, and 1924.
 In 2005, an earthquake measuring 6.2 on the Richter Scale occurred as a result of increased pressure within the volcano.
 Cracks appeared on roads throughout the island and the government advised people to leave the island.
 A recent eruption was in 2010.